prashant-cr/prashant-cr/README.md

 Hey 👋🏽, I'm Prashant!

-Hi, I'm Prashant Suthar, a Web Scraper with python 🚀 from India.
+Hi, I'm Software Engineer by profession and I have expertice in a Web Scraping and web scrawling with python 🚀 from India.
+I have wide experience in AWS Serverless Stack.
 Beside's programming, I enjoy watching Cricket and playing cricket.

 Talking about Personal Stuffs: